 The user should not be overloaded or overwhelmed with the content of one type: text or visual.
 The content of a webpage or user interface should be balanced in different types including text, image, graphics, and animation.
 Make sure to use text and visuals in the right proportion to create a positive cognitive process.
 It results in rhythmic user interaction with minimal cognitive load.

 Design Friction can create a roadblock on the way to call to action.
 Professional website designers having knowledge of how humans interact with things online make sure to remove all textual and visual friction from the way to call to action.
 Excessive or unnecessary content creates cognitive overload, which prevents the user from hitting the ‘call to action’ button.
-Redesign of ‘call to action’ button in bold, large font can be another solution.
+Redesign of ‘call to action’ button in the bold, large font can be another solution.

 Friction can be anywhere in the range from graphics to typography in layouts.
-Sharp focus on content helps to match user expectations through the best practices in place.
+A sharp focus on content helps to match user expectations through the best practices in place.
 More space for better typography and bold headlines can be created by limiting content to what is needed only.
 One of the best practices is dividing complex content or a long piece of content into smaller sections, which does not overwhelm the audience and improves the user experience, leaving no room for friction.

 If the user interface reflects the consistency of design elements, it ensures the smooth pace of user experience.
 If every two or three design elements are indifference with each other, friction will surface to hold the user back.
 Design Friction finds no space where there is harmony.